engswee/flashpipe/docs/azure-pipelines-upload.md

-# Setting Up FlashPipe on Azure Pipelines
+# Upload/Deploy with FlashPipe on Azure Pipelines
 The page describes the steps to set up _FlashPipe_ on [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/).

 ### 1. Download and extract content of Integration Flow